Idaho Pollutant Discharge Elimination System Program

 In 2014, the Idaho Legislature revised Idaho Code to direct DEQ to seek EPA authorization for a state-operated pollutant discharge elimination system permitting program.
-The current program is operated by EPA and called the National Pollutant Discharge Elimination System (NPDES) program.
-The state program will be called the Idaho Pollutant Discharge Elimination System (IPDES) program.
 DEQ submitted a primacy application that adheres to the Clean Water Act and 40 CFR 123 to EPA on August 31, 2016.
+On June 5, 2018, EPA approved the Idaho Pollutant Discharge Elimination System (IPDES) Program and authorized the transfer of permitting authority to the state beginning on July 1, 2018.
 The goal of IPDES, like NPDES, is to address water pollution by regulating point sources that discharge pollutants to waters of the United States.

-DEQ expects this new state-run program to be a positive development both for the environment and regulated entities.
-Implementing this significant program will bring exciting challenges to the agency.
-The full program will require approximately 29 positions located in DEQ's state and regional offices and an annual budget of $3 million.
-While permittees must expect that protective, substantive permitting requirements will remain, they can look forward to gaining access to permit writers and other staff with local experience and knowledge and experiencing a streamlined timeline for issuing permits.
+DEQ expects this new state-run program to be a positive development for environmental and regulated entities.
+Implementing this significant program brings exciting challenges to the agency.
+The full program will employ 29 positions located in DEQ's state and regional offices and estimates an annual budget of $3 million.
+Protective, substantive permitting requirements will remain; however, permittees will gain access to permit writers and other staff with local experience and knowledge and to a streamlined process for issuing permits.

-DEQ’s IPDES Program will administer the discharge of pollutants into waters of the United States in Idaho upon approval of the program by EPA.
-These discharges include storm water, pretreatment controls for certain discharges to publicly owned treatment works (POTWs), and the sewage sludge (biosolids) management program.
-DEQ will be approved to administer the IPDES Program through the Clean Water Act and the “Rules Regulating the Idaho Pollutant Discharge Elimination System Program.”
+DEQ’s IPDES Program will administer the discharge of pollutants into waters of the United States in Idaho.
+These discharges include municipal, industrial, storm water, pretreatment controls for certain discharges to publicly owned treatment works (POTWs), and the sewage sludge (biosolids) management program.
+DEQ is approved to administer the IPDES Program through the Clean Water Act and the “Rules Regulating the Idaho Pollutant Discharge Elimination System Program” (IDAPA 58.01.25).

-The IPDES Program will issue permits for the discharge of domestic and nondomestic wastewater and storm water to waters of the United States in Idaho.
-The IPDES Program will develop applicable permits authorizing effluent discharges, and the associated fact sheets which provide details about how permit conditions are developed.
+To issue permits for discharging domestic and nondomestic wastewater and storm water to waters of the United States in Idaho, the IPDES Program will develop applicable permits authorizing effluent discharges and fact sheets describing how permit conditions are developed.
 IPDES permits will be written to comply with the state water quality standards and limit the amount of pollution that point sources may discharge into surface waters.
 Learn more.